-I would like to thank Rick, Anne and Adrian for their hard work and efficiency, and their willingness to work long hours for days on end.
-Anne collected and interpreted all the soils data and organized and labelled all the digital photos.
-Rick compassed out and selected plots, collected site, slope, aspect and arboreal lichen data, assisted with collecting soils data, and generated the two site location maps.
-Adrian conducted the vascular plant survey, collected data on plot disturbance and regeneration, assisted with collecting data from other aspects of the project, and recorded data.
+Special thanks to Anne Macadam and Rick Trowbridge of Boreal Research and Development Ltd. for their hard work and efficiency in the field, and their willingness to work long hours for an extended length of time.
+Anne collected and interpreted all the soils and vegetation data and organized and labelled all the digital photos.
+Rick compassed out and selected plots, collected site, slope, aspect and arboreal lichen data, assisted with collecting soils data, and generated the site location maps.

-I would also like to thank Harold Armleder and Michaela Waterhouse of the Ministry of Forests in Williams Lake for loaning us the hoops and associated equipment, for providing us with datasheet templates and Ministry of Forests Research Installation signs, for providing initial training in using the hoop methodology, and for assisting with modifying the methods to accommodate the objectives of this project.
+I would like to thank Harold Armleder and Michaela Waterhouse of the Ministry of Forests in Williams Lake for loaning us the hoops and associated equipment, for providing us with datasheet templates and Ministry of Forests Research Installation signs, for providing initial training in using the hoop methodology, and for assisting with modifying the methods to accommodate the objectives of this project.